ChloeGather/ChloeGather/README.md

 - 👀 I’m interested in ...finding people
 - 🌱 I’m currently learning ...tech sourcing
 - 💞️ I’m looking to collaborate on ...hiring, networking and learning the world of tech
-- 📫 How to reach me ...chloe@gathertalentsolutions.com
+- 📫 How to reach me ...chloe@gathertalentsolutions.com or https://www.linkedin.com/in/chloefield/

 <!---
 ChloeGather/ChloeGather is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.